constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 #   Kevin Bacon and the Stern-Brocot Tree
 ##  a Sermon on Rational Approximation

+Note that this is intended to be a script for a future video.
+For an overview of the larger project, see the top level [README](../README.md).
+For the companion study guide, see the [Tools of Math Construction](../T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md)

 ```
    The Stern-Brocot tree as a Rosetta Stone between computer science,
          arithmetic, algebra, geometry, calculus, and beyond;